SpaceMoreDev/Skeleton_Behavior_Detection_LSTM_ANN/Python scripts/Blender_bone_pos_extractor_script/Readme.txt

+Run this script inside of Blender using the scripting workspace.

 Place the Blender_bone_extracor.py inside a folder that holdes the animations in folders. because we use the folders names as classes.